BuffaloBorn/aws_cert/review_questions/ch13_AWS_Risk_&_Compliance.md

 not extend to IT controls.
 - B. The shared responsibility model is only applicable for customers who want to be compliant with SOC 1 Type II.
-- C. The shared responsibility model is not just limited to security considerations; it also extends to IT controls.
+- **C. The shared responsibility model is not just limited to security considerations; it also extends to IT controls.**
 - D. The shared responsibility model is only applicable for customers who want to be compliant with ISO 27001.

+Answer: C

 3.AWS provides IT control information to customers in which of the following ways?